 If you really feel that you and your body are ready for a change, make it a healthy change; that is, focus on improving your fitness and nutrition rather than excessive-calorie counting or other quick (and often dangerous!) "fixes."
 That way you can judge your success by how you feel; are you more self-confident?
 Sleeping better?
 Do you feel happier and less stressed?
 Are you able to do activities that you couldn't before?

-Before you start an eating and/or fitness program, you might consult with your health care provider.
-If you're a Columbia student, you can contact log in through Open Communicator or call x4-2284 to schedule an appointment with a health care provider.
-Many universities also house a multidisciplinary team of eating disorders specialists to help students work through their issues; Columbia students can call extension x4-1717 to leave a private voicemail message with the Eating Disorders Team.
+Before you start an eating or fitness program, you might consult with your health care provider.
+Many universities also house a multidisciplinary team of eating disorders specialists to help students work through their issues.
 Joining a support group can be yet another tool to help alleviate your anxiety.
-At Columbia, Counseling and Psychological Services (CPS) offers body image and eating concerns student life support groups.
-Call x4-2878 for details and initial group interviews.

 Finally, you can also check out the following resources for additional info on body image: